jexxa-projects/Jexxa/tutorials/TimeService/README-FlowOfControl.md

 *   It provides **required** methods to the application core.
 *   It must be an interface because it can be implemented by different technology stacks.

 In most object-oriented languages it is the job of the constructor to define all required attributes.
-Therefore, the constructor of an `Inbound Port` must define its required `Outbound Ports` and this represents `Inbound Port` &rarr; `Outbound Port`.
+Therefore, the constructor of an
+`Inbound Port` must define its required `Outbound Ports` and this represents `Inbound Port` &rarr; `Outbound Port`.
 Jexxa enforces this rule and requires that all parameters of the constructor must be `Outbound Ports`.
 These are the only parameters that are essential to create an `Inbound Port`.
 If you need any other parameters in the constructor of your `inbound port` it is most likely that you have an issue in your software design.

 Obviously, the constructor of an `inbound port` should only take these `outbound ports` that are required for its own use cases.
 Even in a large application, the constructor should take only a few parameters.
 Otherwise, you should think about splitting your `Inbound Port`.
-Especially in a large application, you automatically fade out a lot of source code.
+Especially for a large application, you automatically hide a lot of source code and can focus on the source code for a specific use case.

 At this point, we have following additional information:
 *   Current `inbound port`: `TimeService`
 *   Required `outbound ports`: `ITimePublisher` and `IMessageDisplay`

 Again, we can navigate into two different directions.
 Either we dive deep into the application core by checking the implementation of `TimeService`.
 Please note that within a large application core you should use a so-called micro architecture that supports the navigation through your application core.
 Please check tutorial [BookStore](https://github.com/repplix/Jexxa/tree/master/tutorials/BookStore) to see a potential mapping of an onion architecture for your application core.

-Alternatively, you can select one of the two `Outbound Ports` from your IDE to continue in the direction of `Outbound Port` &rarr; `Driven Adapter`.
+Alternatively, you can select one of the two `Outbound Ports` from your IDE to continue in the direction of `Outbound Port` &rarr;
+`Driven Adapter`.

 ### Leave the application core ###